 We put together a document that explains the proposal and its potential impacts on current and future net metering customers and the solar industry.

 MREA needs the resources to ensure we can do this work successfully.
 Engaging in a docket at the Public Service Commission is an expensive task.
 Intervening in dockets is not a typical activity for MREA, but this rate case could have profound impacts on whether or not Montanans can produce their own energy and it will have profound impacts on the solar industry in Montana.
-We need your help.
+We have almost reached our fundraising goal, but we need your help to cross the finish line.

 >> HELP DEFEND NET METERING <<